alphagov/govuk-developer-docs/source/manual/email-troubleshooting.html.md

 ### Check the current health of the ecosystem

-You can check the [Email Alert API Metrics dashboard][dashboard] to monitor if emails are going out.
+You can check the [Email Alert API Technical dashboard][dashboard] to monitor if emails are going out.

 ### Check that Notify sent the email